Mordechai Ben David: Genre

-Some of Werdyger's songs have carried political messages.
+Political opinions

-In 1984 and 1985, MBD's songs "Hold On" and "Let My People Go" focused on the Jewish refusenik plight behind the Soviet Iron Curtain.
-While "Hold On" expresses hope, "Let My People Go" specifically calls for "support and pressure" to free Anatoly Natan Sharansky and Ida Nudel from Soviet captivity.
+Beginning in the 1980s, some of MBD's songs began to carry political messages that emanated from current events and other issues of interest to Orthodox Jews.
+The title track of 1982's Just One Shabbos was a tribute to Meir Schuster, a rabbi who engaged in Orthodox Judaism outreach for many years at Jerusalem's Western Wall.
+In 1984 and 1985, MBD's songs "Hold On" and "Let My People Go" focused on the plight of Anatoly Natan Sharansky, a Jewish refusenik languishing behind the Iron Curtain.
+While "Hold On" expresses hope, "Let My People Go" specifically called for "support and pressure" to free Sharansky and Ida Nudel from captivity in the Soviet Union.

-In 1986 MBD's quasi-rock beat "Jerusalem Is Not For Sale" spearheaded the Haredi opposition to Mormon missionary practice in Jerusalem.
-The lyrics read "You better run for your life, back to Utah overnight, before the mountain top opens wide to swallow you inside." as well as "The wars, the pain, brought masses returning, back to their roots more than ever.
+In 1986, Simcha Bunim Alter (sixth rebbe of Ger) asked MBD to headline at a mass demonstration in April of that year opposite the Temple Mount in protest of the construction of the BYU Jerusalem Center.
+MBD's quasi-rock beat "Not For Sale", which was written for the occasion, embodied the spirit of Haredi opposition to the center, which crystallized due to their fears that the Mormons would use it to proselytize to the Jews.
+The lyrics included such phrases as: "You better run for your life, back to Utah overnight, before the mountain top opens wide to swallow you inside ...
+The wars, the pain, brought masses returning, back to their roots more than ever.
 The leftists fiercely fighting truth, dampening the sparks still burning.
 So wake up my friend, this is the very end, the arrows are pointing our way!"
+In the end, the center was formally greenlighted by the Knesset after the Mormons pledged not to use the facility for missionary activity.
+Thirty-six years later, MBD remembered this performance as one of the most exhilarating moments of his career.

 1994's "Yerushalayim We Will Never Leave You", recorded in Hebrew and English, protested the intent of dividing Jerusalem under the Oslo I Accord.

 MBD released a single track in 1996, named "Chevron Always And Forever" (heb. חברון מאז ולתמיד), protesting proposed Israeli concessions over Hebron under the Oslo II Interim Agreement.

-In 1999, on a track sung in Hebrew, "Ad Matay" (heb.עד מתי), written by Chaim Walder, Werdyger took on tensions between Israeli secular and religious parties.
+In 1999, on a track sung in Hebrew, "Ad Matay" (heb.עד מתי), written by Chaim Walder, MBD took on tensions between Israeli secular and religious parties.
 This dramatic composition expressed a heart-wrenching cry against internal hatred and takes an indirect shot at anti-religious politicians Yossi Sarid (Meretz) and Tommy Lapid (Shinui) by rhyming their surnames into a phrase depicting "the flame of hatred [lapid lit flame] which leaves no remnants [sarid lit remnant]".

 In 2010, MBD re-wrote his famous English song "Unity", expressing protest of alleged Federal injustice to Sholom Rubashkin in his widely publicized case in the U.S. The song, renamed "Unity For Justice", was performed by MBD together with Avraham Fried and forty famous Jewish singers.
 An HD Video recording was publicized on a petition website as well as the social network.